crispy-pepper/WRO_2024/README.md

 **4. Installing the New Servo:**
  - Replace the original servo with the Hitec HS-5055MG Servo.
 Screw a long screw into the servo horn/arm so that it moves the steering mechanism.
- - Make sure to clip the standoffs of the servo to fit into the chassis.
+ - Clip off the standoffs of the servo to fit the chassis if needed.

 **5. Wiring the Power System:**
  - Connect the Gens Ace 2S1P 1300mAh 7.4V battery cable to the Furiteck Lizard Pro 30A/50A Brushless ESC cable.
 To ensure proper power delivery to the motor and other components, follow the wiring provided in the [README](/schemes/README.md) of the schemes folder